Expecting to Save Lots of Money at Hostels

 The street you see here might be perfectly safe in the daylight but rather dodgy at night.
 Are you willing to concede there might be a difference based on the time of day?

 Warnings about safety are sometimes inaccurate or distorted.
-Personally, I'm willing to accept them when offered by someone who has no apparent economic motive.
+Be willing to accept them when offered by someone who has no apparent economic motive.
 Could they be offering outdated information?
 Maybe.
-But I'll always err on the side of safety.
+But always err on the side of safety.

 Scheduling Travel for Late at Night or Early in the Morning